John A. Macdonald: Colonial leader, 1858–1864

 In July 1857, Macdonald departed for Britain to promote Canadian government projects.
 On his return to Canada, he was appointed premier in place of the retiring Taché, just in time to lead the Conservatives in a general election.
-Macdonald was elected in Kingston by 1,189 votes to 9 for John Shaw; other Conservatives, however, did badly in Canada West, and only French-Canadian support kept Macdonald in power.
-On December 28, Isabella Macdonald died, leaving John a widower with a seven-year-old son.
+Macdonald was elected in Kingston by 1,189 votes to 9 for John Shaw; other Conservatives did poorly in Canada West and only French-Canadian support kept Macdonald in power.
+On 28 December, Isabella Macdonald died, leaving John a widower with a seven-year-old son.
 Hugh John Macdonald would be principally raised by his paternal aunt and her husband.

 The Assembly had voted to move the seat of government permanently to Quebec City.
 Macdonald opposed this and used his power to force the Assembly to reconsider in 1857.
-Macdonald proposed that Queen Victoria decide which city should be Canada's capital.
-Opponents, especially from Canada East, argued that the Queen would not make the decision in isolation; she would be bound to receive informal advice from her Canadian ministers.
-Macdonald's scheme was adopted, with Canada East support assured by allowing Quebec City to serve a three-year term as the seat of government before the Assembly moved to the permanent capital.
-Macdonald privately asked the Colonial Office to ensure that the Queen would not respond for at least 10 months, or until after the general election.
-In February 1858, the Queen's choice was announced, much to the dismay of many legislators from both parts of the province: the isolated Canada West town of Ottawa became the capital.
+He proposed that Queen Victoria decide which city should be Canada's capital.
+Opponents, especially from Canada East, argued that she would not make the decision in isolation and was bound to receive informal advice from her Canadian ministers.
+His scheme was adopted, with Canada East support assured by allowing Quebec City to serve a three-year term as the seat of government before the Assembly moved to the permanent capital.
+He privately asked the Colonial Office to ensure she would not respond for at least ten months, or until after the general election.
+In February 1858, her choice was announced to the dismay of many legislators from both parts of the province: the isolated Canada West town of Ottawa became the capital.

-On July 28, 1858, an opposition Canada East member proposed an address to the Queen informing her that Ottawa was an unsuitable place for a national capital.
+On 28 July 1858, an opposition Canada East member proposed an address to the Queen informing her that Ottawa was an unsuitable place for a national capital.
 Macdonald's Canada East party members crossed the floor to vote for the address, and the government was defeated.
-Macdonald resigned, and the Governor General, Sir Edmund Walker Head, invited opposition leader George Brown to form a government.
-Under the law at that time, Brown and his ministers lost their seats in the Assembly by accepting this position and had to face by-elections.
+Macdonald resigned, and the governor general, Sir Edmund Walker Head, invited opposition leader George Brown to form a government.
+Under the law at that time, Brown and his ministers lost their seats in the Assembly by accepting their positions, and had to face by-elections.
 This gave Macdonald a majority pending the by-elections, and he promptly defeated the government.
 Head refused Brown's request for a dissolution of the Assembly, and Brown and his ministers resigned.
 Head then asked Macdonald to form a government.
 The law allowed anyone who had held a ministerial position within the last thirty days to accept a new position without needing to face a by-election; Macdonald and his ministers accepted new positions, then completed what was dubbed the "Double Shuffle" by returning to their old posts.
 In an effort to give the appearance of fairness, Head insisted that Cartier be the titular premier, with Macdonald as his deputy.